akeszei/em_toolkit/Workstation_setup.md

 % ./install --prefix=<directory>  [will make <directory>/phenix-<version> and install there]

 ### Miniconda
-Follow the [Linux 64-bit x86 termianl installer steps](https://www.anaconda.com/docs/getting-started/miniconda/install#linux-terminal-installer) using `wget` as describe in the docs.
+Follow the [Linux 64-bit x86 terminal installer steps](https://www.anaconda.com/docs/getting-started/miniconda/install#macos-linux-installation) using `wget` as describe in the docs.
 Run the installer:
 ```sh
     $ bash ./Miniconda3-latest-Linux-x86_64.sh
 ```
-When installer is complete, set it to initialize Miniconda3 before closing it.
+When installer is complete, set it to **initialize** Miniconda3 before closing it.
 Then reopen a new terminal and set it not to auto-mount on startup via:
 ```sh
 $ conda config --set auto_activate_base False
 ```